adambreznicky/adambreznicky.github.io/project/pages/cog_machine.md

     The main hurdles that needed ironing out were:
     <ul>
       <li>s3 key structures which organize the tifs so that scanners/georeferencers can drop off new images and the process can consistently handle them.</li>
-      <li>setting up FUSE s3fs such that scanners/georeferencers can just drop off new images <i class="italic">in a folder</i> to let the process do it's thing. setting this up also lets the host mapserver use s3 for all the mapfiles. by hosting mapfiles from s3, the process can create new mapfiles and put them in a specific key structure which the mapserver automatically reads without redeployment of any kind. in short: new image uploaded = autmatically created new WMS</li>
+      <li>setting up FUSE s3fs such that scanners/georeferencers can just drop off new images <i class="italic">in a folder</i> to let the process do it's thing. setting this up also lets the host mapserver use s3 for all the mapfiles. by hosting mapfiles from s3, the process can create new mapfiles and put them in a specific key structure which the mapserver automatically reads without redeployment of any kind. in short: new image uploaded = autmatically created new WMS.
+I detailed the process of creating this Mapserver in my post <a href="./fuse_mapserver">FUSE s3 Mapserver</a>.</li>
       <li>almost the entire process uses GDAL binaries. this is a major issue when it comes to serverless lambda as the size of these binaries are waaaaaay too large for the compressed 50 MB function upload limit (or 250 MB uncompressed via the more forgiving s3 route).<br />The first part of the process used indepedent GDAL Translate and GDAL Addo binaries, precompiled and supplied by Mark Korver (shoutout below) which allow the tif to COG conversion to be possible.
 These binaries are available and can be snatched from the function directory folder inside it's '/bin' subfolder.<br />The second part of the process uses Rasterio with ManyLinux Wheels to do a python version of gdaltindex to create the tile index (shoutout below).
 Luckily, a rasterio python package has been in development to incorporate them - this was a life saving necessity.
-The package was still too large to deploy though until I read Seth Fitzsimmons' (shoutout below) clever hack to remove all unused python dependency files and shrink the deployment.</li>
+The package was still too large to deploy though until I read Seth Fitzsimmons' (shoutout below) clever hack to remove all unused python dependency files and shrink the deployment.
+I expanded on Seth's instruction with details and specific commands in my post <a href="./lambda_shrinkage">Got Shrinkage?</a>.</li>
     </ul>
     Details related to the s3 key structure (repo wiki), setting up FUSE s3fs, Rasterio with ManyLinux Wheels, and shrinking of the lambda function for deployment can be found in the github repo README.
   </p>